pMiszkin/restful-profit/README.md

 - Gradle
 - Hibernate 5.2.2
 - Hsqldb/postgresql
+- REST

 Here you have mapped URLs.
-You can check olso /mappedurls for current list.
-Each adress works on **localhost:8080**
+Each adress works on **localhost:8080**.
+Also you can check /mappedurls for current list.
 ```
 "[/mappedurls] -> [GET] PARAMS: ",
 "[/transfer/sell] -> [POST] PARAMS: @RequestParam String shareName, @RequestParam int shareNumber",